Morny History: One of French racing's greatest names

 Elected member of the Jockey Club in 1838, Morny raced for the first time that very same year, on the 3rd June at Versailles, for a 2 000 FF bet.
 His filly Méprisée, ridden by Flatman, was beaten by Mendicant, owned by the Prince of Moscow.
 One week later she again had to settle for second place out of three runners in the fourth race, a handicap.
 Morny’s colours (pink jersey, pink cap) were not very successful, despite his best efforts.
 His horses were trained by Tom Hurst at Lamorlaye and later by Henry Jennings at La Croix-Saint-Ouen.
 To begin with, his horses were bred at the Lonray stud, and then he bought Nicolas-Joseph Rieussec’s stud at Viroflay, where he brought in the famous West Australian in 1860.
 This 1853 Triple Crown champion (Two Thousand Guinea Stakes, English Derby, St Leger Stakes) and winner of the Ascot Gold Cup was bought for 4,000 guineas after its previous owner passed away.
 At the end of 1865, following the death of the Duc de Morny, the Viroflay stud was sold for 135,000FF and West Australian was bought by the Stud Administration for 31,000FF and moved to Pin.
 Unfortunately, West Australian’s French progeny was as disappointing as it had been on the other side of the channel.
 On the flat in 1856, the Duc de Morny’s best runner, Diamant had the bad luck of crossing the finishing line in the Prix du Jockey Club at Chantilly on the same stride as Lion, only for the latter to finish two lengths ahead of Diamant just one hour later, during a second heat deemed necessary to separate the two runners.
 Ruy Blas, one of his stock born in 1864, just one year before Morny’s death and sold for just 900FF, went on to win fourteen races as a four-year-old, including the Grand Prix de Bade.
 The Duc de Morny’s other notable horses were Violette, the 1860 winner of the Poule des Produits (later known as the Prix Daru) and second in the Poule D’Essai; Sauterelle, winner of the Prix du Gros Chêne in 1862; Gédéon, who tasted victory in the 1864 Prix de Longchamp (Prix Hocquart); and Noélie, runner-up in the Prix de Diane in 1862 who then went on to win the 1864 Grand Prix de l’Empereur (Prix Gladiator).
 On 8th April 1865, the Duc de Morny’s twenty-seven horses were sold at Chantilly for a total of 337,950FF.

-Without Morny the Longchamp racecourse, the Grand Prix de Paris and the racing at Deauville would not be what they are today.
-With great foresight, he had anticipated the increase in both racing and tourism.
-Longchamp, opened in 1857, was chosen to give the Parisian racing a suitable, permanent setting, as opposed to the appalling temporary site used on the Champ de Mars since 1807.
-The financially-rewarding event the Grand Prix de Paris, whose winner sought to gain 100,000FF, was set up by the Duc de Morny in order to give the capital the chance to host a top sporting event, whose popularity among the international jet-set has been unrivalled since its launch in 1863.
-He decided to found Deauville, with its casino and races inextricably linked in the Duc’s opinion, with the aim of competing with Baden, a thermal spa in Germany which in 1858 began hosting races with the aid of the Sociéte d’Encouragement.
-So on Sunday 14th August 1864, on the banks of the Touques River, the first race meeting took place.
-The Duc de Morny’s colours were entered, worn in the second race by Gentilhomme.
+Without Morny, the Longchamp racecourse, the Grand Prix de Paris and the racing at Deauville would not be what they are today.
+With great foresight, he anticipated the increase in racing and tourism.
+Longchamp opened in 1857, was chosen to give the Parisian racing a suitable, permanent setting, as opposed to the appalling temporary site used on the Champ de Mars since 1807.
+The financially rewarding event, the Grand Prix de Paris, whose winner sought to gain 100,000FF, was set up by the Duc de Morny to give the capital the chance to host a top sporting event whose popularity among the international jet set has been unrivalled since its launch in 1863.
+He decided to found Deauville, with its casino and races inextricably linked in the Duc’s opinion, to compete with Baden, a thermal spa in Germany, which in 1858 began hosting races with the aid of the Sociéte d’Encouragement.
+So on Sunday, 14th August 1864, on the banks of the Touques River, the first race meeting took place.
+Gentilhomme entered and wore the Duc de Morny’s colours in the second race.
 He was beaten by Henri Delamarre’s filly Fidelité.
 But the Duc was known for his generosity, even in defeat.
-He presented a whip to E.Delchet, the winner of a “poule de hacks”, reserved for gentleman-riders.
+He presented a whip to E.Delchet, the winner of a “poule de hacks” reserved for gentleman-riders.
 There would be no second year of racing at Deauville for the Duc de Morny, as he died five months before it took place.

 Fillies

-Fillies have won 53 out of 150 editions of the race, accounting for about 35%.
+Fillies have won 53 out of 150 race editions, accounting for about 35% of the total.
 This percentage of wins is much higher than in most mixed races and highlights the characteristic early development of young mares.

 Foreign runners

-The Prix Morny was opened to horses from all over the world in 1875, only to close its doors to foreign horses in 1909, even though no foreign horse had tasted victory up until that point.
-The ban was lifted in 1947 and several British competitors were subsequently seen at Deauville, with one of them, Delirium, taking off with the Prix Morny for the first time.
-Lorenzaccio, who had already finished in the frame in the Prix Robert Papin, posed a threat in 1967, but Madina finished comfortably in the lead, just like another filly, Princeline, had done the year before by trouncing the four-strong British coalition, two of which (Folle Rousse and Hopiana) had taken the first and second places at the Prix Robert Papin.
-No horse could deny the invincible My Swallow, with his collection of five French and two British wins under his girth, the second ever English victory in 1970.
+The Prix Morny was opened to horses from around the world in 1875, only to close its doors to foreign horses in 1909, even though no foreign horse had tasted victory until then.
+The ban was lifted in 1947, and several British competitors were subsequently seen at Deauville, where one of them, Delirium, took off with the Prix Morny for the first time.
+Lorenzaccio, who had already finished in the frame in the Prix Robert Papin, posed a threat in 1967.
+Still, Madina finished comfortably in the lead, just like another filly, Princeline, had done the year before by trouncing the four-strong British coalition, two of which (Folle Rousse and Hopiana) had taken the first and second places at the Prix Robert Papin.
+No horse could deny the invincible My Swallow, with his collection of five French and two British wins under his girth, the second-ever English victory in 1970.
 It was twenty-four years before the third visitor tasted victory, namely Hoh Magic, a filly trained at Newmarket by Michel Bell.
-But this win led to an influx of foreign winners – in fact since then there has only been one French victory, that of Charge d’Affaires in 1997.
+But this win led to an influx of foreign winners –since then, there has only been one French victory, that of Charge d’Affaires in 1997.
 Four English products, Tagula (1995), Bahamian Bounty (1996), Bad As I Wanna Be (2000), Elusive City (2002) and three from Ireland under Aiden O’Brien, Orpen (1998), Fasliyev (1999) and Johannesburg (2001) kept victory out of French grasp until 2003 and 2004 when it was reclaimed thanks to Whipper and Divine Proportions.
-The foreigners were back in the winner’s circle in 2005 with Silca’s Sister and since then, the French won only twice, with Dabirsim in 2011 and Earthlight in 2019.
-Two US victories by young speedsters trained by Wesley Ward, No Nay Never (2013), Lady Aurelia (2016) and Campanelle (2020) complete the picture.
+The foreigners were back in the winner’s circle in 2005 with Silca’s Sister, and since then, the French have won only twice, with Dabirsim in 2011 and Earthlight in 2019.
+Three US victories by young speedsters trained by Wesley Ward, No Nay Never (2013), Lady Aurelia (2016) and Campanelle (2020) complete the picture.

 A breeding ground for classic winners